4hgann/Past_work/README.md

 Python has been my most frequently used language.
 I have used python for a large number of purposes.
 These include implementing Dijkstra's greedy shortest path algorithm, data wrangling using Pandas and implementing a file system in Main Memory using FUSE (Not shown in the repository).

+I used Dijkstra's algorithm in a large project which involved finding the shortest route couriers would have to take when delivering medication to retirement.
+This is the under the 'GreedyShortestPath'.

 **Websites**

 I have included 2 websites.
 The first was for an assignment.
 We needed to generate a website for a group called 'Book Program Discussion' and provide a registration form that can be opened with the 'Register Now' button.
 This had to work with the widths 1920-900px.
 The registration form looks weird at large widths due to time constraints on the project.
 It also required the use of the dark-green colour that is prominent throughout much of the page.
 This website incorporates HTML, CSS and Javascript.